iyakubovich03/SafeHaven/README.md

 Demo of app: https://lnkd.in/e_fui4-p front end + back end repo: https://lnkd.in/ePDVEwff

-I created all back end of fucntioanlly of this applciation in this repo through djnago.
+I created all backend fucntioanlly of this applciation in this repo through djnago.
 Personally handled:
 Shelter Information: The backend will interface with databases that store real-time updates on shelter availability, including beds, food, water, and medical supplies.
 APIs for Real-time Data: To ensure real-time updates, the backend can integrate with external APIs for live weather conditions, road closures, and evacuation routes.